ChristianGaertner/TextAdventure/README.md

 *Disclaimer*: at this point in time only one puzzle has been implemented so far!

+### Getting started
+To get started click on the _release_ link above and download the latest release.
+ You can start the program by double clicking.
+If this doesn't work try to run it from your CLI:

+ `java -jar TextAdventure-0.1.jar`

 ### Commands

 Just use the ingame `help` command to see a list of commands with their explanation and usage guide.